Domain Name System: Domain name registration

 The right to use a domain name is delegated by domain name registrars which are accredited by the Internet Corporation for Assigned Names and Numbers (ICANN) or other organizations such as OpenNIC, that are charged with overseeing the name and number systems of the Internet.
 In addition to ICANN, each top-level domain (TLD) is maintained and serviced technically by an administrative organization, operating a registry.
 A registry is responsible for operating the database of names within its authoritative zone, although the term is most often used for TLDs.
 A registrant is a person or organization who asked for domain registration.
 The registry receives registration information from each domain name registrar, which is authorized (accredited) to assign names in the corresponding zone and publishes the information using the WHOIS protocol.
 As of 2015, usage of RDAP is being considered.

 ICANN publishes the complete list of TLDs, TLD registries, and domain name registrars.
 Registrant information associated with domain names is maintained in an online database accessible with the WHOIS service.
 For most of the more than 290 country code top-level domains (ccTLDs), the domain registries maintain the WHOIS (Registrant, name servers, expiration dates, etc.) information.
 For instance, DENIC, Germany NIC, holds the DE domain data.
 From about 2001, most Generic top-level domain (gTLD) registries have adopted this so-called thick registry approach, i.e. keeping the WHOIS data in central registries instead of registrar databases.

 For top-level domains on COM and NET, a thin registry model is used.
 The domain registry (e.g., GoDaddy, BigRock and PDR, VeriSign, etc., etc.) holds basic WHOIS data (i.e., registrar and name servers, etc.).
 Organizations, or registrants using ORG on the other hand, are on the Public Interest Registry exclusively.

 Some domain name registries, often called network information centers (NIC), also function as registrars to end-users, in addition to providing access to the WHOIS datasets.
 The top-level domain registries, such as for the domains COM, NET, and ORG use a registry-registrar model consisting of many domain name registrars.
 In this method of management, the registry only manages the domain name database and the relationship with the registrars.
 The registrants (users of a domain name) are customers of the registrar, in some cases through additional subcontracting of resellers.

-RFC documents

-The Domain Name System is defined by Request for Comments (RFC) documents published by the Internet Engineering Task Force (Internet standards).
-The following is a list of RFCs that define the DNS protocol.